|Years||1983 World Championships (8o 8th)

 Gill’s next challenge, which she completed over six days in September 1990, saw her become the first person to row the entire 175 miles of the navigable Thames from Lechlade in Gloucestershire to Gravesend in a sculling boat.
 The route included 45 locks.
 Once again, raising money for Leukaemia Research was a major motivation.
 She chose Gravesend as her finishing point because she worked for what was then known as HM Customs and Excise which had a Customs House there.

 Her own account of this massive achievement was published in the 1991 British Rowing Almanack.
-It is reproduced here with her permission.
+It is reproduced here with her and British Rowing’s permission.

 All the arrangements began in March with a date of 18 September being set for my trip into the unknown.
 I say unknown because I had never done anything like it before, not even the Boston [Rowing] Marathon.
 Overall, it was very, very tough both physically and mentally.
 The first three days involve six hours on the water with a break of 20 minutes.
 There were very few opportunities to stand up and relieve the pressure off the seat. this was because we had a tight schedule to keep and also the lock keepers, who on the whole were helpful, had the locks open as I approached to enable me to go in and straight out.